DataDog/documentation/content/en/tracing/trace_queries/_index.md

 ---

 {{< beta-callout url="#" btn_hidden="true">}}
 Trace Queries is in beta.
-Spans used for queries are from a <a href="/tracing/trace_queries/one_percent_flat_sampling">1% flat sampling</a>, not from retention filters or configured sampling rates.
+Spans used for queries are from a <a href="/tracing/trace_queries/one_percent_flat_sampling">1% flat sampling</a>, not from your existing retention filters.
 {{< /beta-callout >}}

 ## Further reading